 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the RX10 IV are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the RX10 IV are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the RX10 IV followed on from the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark IV or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark IV: